-Everybody loves a three-day weekend, but would you if you had one every week?
+Everybody loves a three-day weekend, but would you love it as much if you had one every week?
 A four-day workweek sounds like a fabulous idea, but it’s not for everyone.
-Here are several factors to think about before switching to a four-day workweek.
+These are the benefits and drawbacks you need to think about before switching to a four-day workweek.

 The standard full-time workweek for Americans is eight hours per day, five days a week.
-When you switch to a four-day workweek, you still work 40 hours, but you work 10 hours per day.
+When you switch to a four-day workweek, you still work 40 hours, but you work 10 hours per day for four days.
+You do not have to have everyone on the staff work a four-day week; you can decide based on employee wants and your business needs.

 Pay for a Four-Day Workweek